tBuLi/symfit/docs/tutorial.rst

 Accessing the Results
 ---------------------
-A call to :meth:`Fit.execute <symfit.core.fit.Fit.execute>` returns a :class:`~symfit.core.fit.FitResults` instance.
+A call to :meth:`Fit.execute <symfit.core.fit.Fit.execute>` returns a :class:`~symfit.core.fit_results.FitResults` instance.
 This object holds all information about the fit.
 The fitting process does not modify the :class:`~symfit.core.argument.Parameter` objects.
 In the above example, ``a.value`` will still be ``60`` and not the value we obtain after fitting.
 To